Fuksiaczek/CL_PortfolioLab_01/README.md

 ## Start helping Application

-An application that helps users give their old things into good hands like organizations and foundations that helps others
+An application that helps users give their old things back into good hands like organizations and foundations that help others.

 ### Technologies:

 - HTML5
 - Sass
+- JavaScript
 - React
 - React Router
 - React Scroll